usetrmnl/trmnl-liquid/README.md

 # => "Hello 1,337 people!"
 ```

-## Internationalization (Optional Peer Dependencies)
+## Internationalization (Optional)

 Some filter functions (e.g. `number_to_currency`, `l_word`, and `l_date`) require translations provided by the [rails-i18n](https://rubygems.org/gems/rails-i18n) and [trmnl-i18n](https://rubygems.org/gems/trmnl-i18n) gems.

 These dependencies are optional, and if missing will fall back to default behavior.
+If you want to internationalize, also include these gems:

 ```ruby
 # optional peer dependencies